 Pvt.
-Paul H. Bruce was the son of Clomer L. Bruce & Mamie E. Hendrix-Bruce.
-He was born on May 21, 1918, in Palo Pinto County, Texas.
+Paul Hendrix Bruce was the son of Clomer L. Bruce & Mamie E. Hendrix-Bruce.
+He was born on May 21, 1918, in Big Sandy, Upshur County, Texas.
 It is known that he had two sisters and two brothers.
 Sometime during the 1930s, his mother passed away and the family moved in with his father’s brother and his wife.
 The family resided in Gladewater, Texas, in 1940.
-Paul attended Texas A & M College for three years but left before graduating and worked on a street crew for the City of Gladewater.
+Paul attended Texas A & M College for three years but left before graduating and worked for C. H. Hodges, Conroe, Texas.

-Paul was inducted into the U.S. Army in Houston, Texas, on March 11, 1941, and was sent to Fort Knox, Kentucky, for basic training.
+Paul registered for the draft on October 16, 1940, and gave his sister, Mrs. Thomas T. Stevenson, as his next of kin.
+He was inducted into the U.S. Army in Houston, Texas, on March 11, 1941, and was sent to Fort Knox, Kentucky, for basic training.
+During this time, he attended tank mechanics school and qualified as a mechanic.
 After basic training, he was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
 Maneuvers were going on when the battalion arrived there, but they did not take part in the maneuvers.

 After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk and informed that they were being sent overseas.
 Since the battalion was primarily National Guardsmen, the Army allowed men 29 years old or older to resign from federal service.
 Paul replaced one of these men and was assigned to Headquarters Company.